Search-TTA: A Multimodal Test-Time Adaptation Framework for Visual Search in the Wild

 Abstract

 To perform outdoor autonomous visual navigation and search, a robot may leverage satellite imagery as a prior map.
 This can help inform high-level search and exploration strategies, even when such images lack sufficient resolution to allow for visual recognition of targets.
-However, there are limited training datasets of satellite images with annotated targets that are not directly visible.
-Furthermore, approaches which leverage large Vision Language Models (VLMs) for generalization may yield inaccurate outputs due to hallucination, leading to inefficient search.
-To address these challenges, we introduce Search-TTA, a multimodal test-time adaptation framework with a flexible plug-and-play interface compatible with various input modalities (e.g. image, text, sound) and planning methods.
+However, approaches which leverage large Vision Language Models (VLMs) for generalization may yield inaccurate outputs due to hallucination, leading to inefficient search.
+To address this challenge, we introduce Search-TTA, a multimodal test-time adaptation framework with a flexible plug-and-play interface compatible with various input modalities (e.g. image, text, sound) and planning methods.
 First, we pretrain a satellite image encoder to align with CLIP's visual encoder to output probability distributions of target presence used for visual search.
-Second, our framework dynamically refines CLIP’s predictions during search using a test-time adaptation mechanism.
-Through a novel feedback loop inspired by Spatial Poisson Point Processes, uncertainty-weighted gradient updates are used to correct potentially inaccurate predictions and improve search performance.
-To train and evaluate Search-TTA, we curate AVS-Bench, a visual search dataset based on internet-scale ecological data that contains up to 380k training and 8k validation images (in- and out-domain).
-We find that Search-TTA improves planner performance by up to 30.0%, particularly in cases with poor initial CLIP predictions due to limited training data.
+Second, our framework dynamically refines CLIP’s predictions during search using a test-time adaptation mechanism that performs uncertainty-weighted gradient updates online.
+To train and evaluate Search-TTA, we curate AVS-Bench, a visual search dataset based on internet-scale ecological data that contains 380k images.
+We find that Search-TTA improves planner performance by up to 30.0%, particularly in cases with poor initial CLIP predictions due to OOD scenarios and limited training data.
 It also performs comparably with significantly larger VLMs, and achieves zero-shot generalization to unseen modalities.
-Finally, we deploy Search-TTA on a real UAV via hardware-in-the-loop testing, by simulating its operation within a large-scale simulation that provides onboard sensing.

 Test-Time Adaptation Feedback